 Both the Fighter/Cleric and Ranger/Cleric are limited to cleric weapons, can wear any armor, get the same HP/level, and gain warrior high level abilities in TOB.
 Fighters will level slightly faster, but Rangers get two free pips in two-weapon fighting, can use stealth, and get Druid spells.

 The biggest difference between the two is the spells.
-Ranger/Clerics are only supposed to gain access to level 3 Druid spells like a Ranger (plus Cleric spells), but instead gain access to all Druid spells as well as all Cleric spells in their Cleric spellbook.
+Ranger/Clerics are only supposed to gain access to level 3 Druid spells like a Ranger (plus Cleric spells), but up until a patch instead gained access to all Druid spells as well as all Cleric spells in their Cleric spellbook.

 UPDATE: verified from a comment below.
 As of patch 1.3, Ranger/Clerics no longer get the entire Druid spellbook and now correctly only get Druid spell levels 1-3 as a Ranger should.
 This can be reset by editing the game config file to restore the previous functionality outlined in this article.
 (Changing the line Ranger Cleric Spells line from 1 to 0.
 See below in comments.)